ORF-4450/PracticeFMS/README.md

 ## Features
 - Easy Setup.
 (No $20,000 equipment roadcase, just a computer, router, and other optional materials)
 - Not Expensive.
 (Just use a $60 router and one regular computer as the server.)
 - Easily Configurable.
 (10 minute autonomous?
-Why not!);
+Why not!)

 ## Documentation
 More information, including step by step instructions for setting all of this up, is available at